hyperioxx/frontman/README.md

 |Key| Description|Default Value|
 |:--:|:---:|:---:|
 |level|	The log level of the Frontman logging.
 Valid options are debug, info, warn, error, and fatal.|	info

-#### Configuration Options
-`service_type`
-The service_type option specifies the type of service registry used to store backend services.
-The two valid options are yaml and redis.
-When using the yaml service registry, the services_file option is also required.

-`services_file`
-The services_file option specifies the path to the YAML file used to store backend services when using the yaml service registry.
-This option is required when using the yaml service registry.

-`redis_namespace`
-The redis_namespace option specifies the namespace used to prefix all Redis keys when using the redis service registry.

-`api.addr`
-The api.addr option specifies the address on which the Frontman API will listen.

-`gateway.addr`
-The gateway.addr option specifies the address on which the Frontman Gateway will listen.

-`logging.level`
-The logging.level option specifies the log level of the Frontman logging.
-Valid options are debug, info, warn, error, and fatal.
-The default log level is info.

 ### Starting Frontman
 To start Frontman, you can download the latest release binary for your platform from the releases page or build it from source.